 7. The Bias from Society and the Media

-8. Political Parties and Their Ideologies
+8. Political Parties and Political Ideologies

 9. Current Events and Historical Incidents